Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Introduction

-\textit{Hierarchical Reinforcement Learning} (HRL) address the long standing problem of learning, planning, and representing knowledge at multiple levels of abstraction~\cite{kulkarni2016hierarchical}.
+\textit{Hierarchical Reinforcement Learning} (HRL) addresses the problem of sequential decision making at multiple levels of abstraction~\cite{kulkarni2016hierarchical,dietterich2000hierarchical}.
 The problem could be formulated with the framework of MDP and semi-MDP (SMDP)~\cite{sutton1999between}.
-The MAXQ decomposition is the prototype of HRL and it decomposes the value function of a target MDP into a additive mixture of value functions of smaller MDPs~\cite{dietterich2000hierarchical}.
-Benefiting from off-policy RL algorithms, a number of recent methods such as HIRO~\cite{nachum2018data}, HRAC~\cite{zhang2020generating}, and HIGL~\cite{kim2021landmark} propose a hierarchy where both lower and upper level are RL learners and the higher level specifies sub-goals~\cite{kaelbling1993learning} for the lower level RL.
-However, it's hard to add safety or resource constraints to such HRL with both levels as RL agents because to enforce constraints the higher level policy must also generate constraint thresholds for the lower-level agent, while also ensuring the budget used by invoking the lower-level agent multiple times does not exceed the total cost budget.
-Also, the lower-level policy should be able to maximize reward for any given cost threshold in the different invocations by the upper level.
-However, both these tasks are not practicable with the existing results in constrained RL.
+Utilizing off-policy RL algorithms, a number of recent methods such as HIRO~\cite{nachum2018data}, HRAC~\cite{zhang2020generating}, and HIGL~\cite{kim2021landmark} propose a hierarchy where both lower and upper level are RL learners and the higher level specifies sub-goals~\cite{kaelbling1993learning} for the lower level.
+However, it is hard to add safety constraints to such HRL with RL at both levels because to enforce constraints the higher level policy must generate constraint thresholds for the lower-level agent while ensuring the budget used by multiple invocations of the lower-level agent does not exceed the total cost budget.
+Also, the lower-level policy should be able to maximize reward for \emph{any} given cost threshold in the different invocations by the upper level.
+However, both these tasks are not realizable with the existing results in constrained RL.
+Options or skills learning coupled with a higher level policy of choosing options is another approach~\cite{eysenbach2018diversity,kim2019variational} in HRL.
+CoSHRL can be viewed as learning primitive skills of reaching local goals, and the simplicity of this task as well as of the search makes our approach scalable and flexible.